 - 3. Upgrade the Central Northam Mall interface with both Minson Avenue and Fitzgerald Street to facilitate better pedestrian connectivity, support local business and provide opportunity for interim activation. - 3.1 Re-align the Fitzgerald Street curve at the mall intersection to create a straight road for better permeability, and to provide more public frontage to the retailers on the south-eastern side of the street.
-This will provide additional room for street trees as well as alfresco dining. - 3.2 Finalise implementation of Central Northam Mall Concept, including removal of the rock and installation a coloured pedestrian crossing between the mall and River across Minson Avenue. - 3.3 Explore opportunities for activating the surrounding mall space through temporary landscaping, seating and trees on the grassed block, or the location of markets or a temporary outdoor cinema in the warmer months. - 3.4 Locate a co-working space adjacent the mall area to re-inforce its role in the heart of the town centre, and provide day-time activity.
+This will provide additional room for street trees as well as alfresco dining. - 3.2 Finalise implementation of Central Northam Mall Concept, including removal of the rock and installation a coloured pedestrian crossing between the mall and River across Minson Avenue. - 3.3 Explore opportunities for activating the surrounding mall space through temporary landscaping, seating and trees on the grassed block, or the location of markets or a temporary outdoor cinema in the warmer months. - 3.4 Locate a co-working space adjacent the mall area to re-inforce its role in the heart of the Town Centre, and provide day-time activity. - 3.5 The creation of integrated Government Office space to enable the creation of co-working and flexible workspace environments to establish additional business development within the Shire.